The Spongers: Plot

 Pauline (Christine Hargreaves), a recently separated single mother-of-four, receives a visit from a bailiff regarding her rent arrears.
 She is given 15 days to address the issue, yet the bailiff values Pauline's furniture and possessions.
 This upsets Pauline's daughter, Paula, who has Down's syndrome, and she is comforted by her Auntie Gertie.
-Meanwhile nearby, Councillor Conway (Bernard Atha) watches preparations for Jubilee celebrations.
+Meanwhile, nearby, Councillor Conway (Bernard Atha) watches preparations for Jubilee celebrations.

 Community action worker Sullivan (Bernard Hill) drives Pauline and Paula past the preparations for the Jubilee on the way to a dedicated home for special needs children.
 Paula expresses excitement about the Jubilee celebrations.
 As Pauline settles back into her care home, a meeting of the Labour-controlled council is being run.
 Conway is confronted over public expenditure cuts.

-The following day, Pauline tries to sort out her arrears problems at the DHSS, but is refused exceptional needs payments because of her previous grants, electricity arrears, and because she spent her rent allowance on food.
-The staff at the DHSS suggest she should have used a food coupon, however Pauline says she would have felt embarrassed to use the coupon in the shops as she feared others might think she doesn't spend money on the children when in fact she does - it's just that there is little money to spare.
+The following day, Pauline tries to sort out her arrears problems at the DHSS but is refused exceptional needs payments because of her previous grants, electricity arrears, and because she spent her rent allowance on food.
+The staff at the DHSS suggest she should have used a food coupon, however Pauline says she would have felt embarrassed to use the coupon in the shops as she feared others might think she does not spend money on the children when in fact she does, she just has little money to spare.
 Later, Pauline's small donation to a Jubilee collection angers her cousin Jackie (Angela Catherall) because of the system's unfair treatment of Pauline.

 At the local council meeting, it is revealed that the local government is facing demands for expenditure cuts.
 In a meeting, councillors review and compare the annual cost of people in residential care (£1,100-£3,800) with community care (£27-£105).
 The priorities of the local government are revealed when Conway vetoes a reduction in elderly bus passes, as the elderly are more likely to lobby against the decision.
 Despite the evidence showing that cost for the mentally handicapped in residential care is substantial, Conway approves the cuts to this service, denying that the mentally handicapped will suffer.
-As Paula and other children happily re-enact the Queen's Coronation at her care home, the council agree to cut these services.
+As Paula and other children happily re-enact the Queen's coronation at her care home, the council agree to cut these services.

 Paula is then transferred to an old people's home.
 As she is the only child there, she has no other children to play with.
 Instead, she mainly sits silently with elderly people, and her mental state deteriorates.
 On a visit to the old people's home, Pauline and her father (Peter Kerrigan) complain.
 Pauline's father doubts that Pauline's social worker, Mrs Johnson (Elaine Lindsay) is committed to help.
 Inspired, Mrs Johnson then raises Paula's case with her boss, but he blames her inexperience and accuses her of becoming too emotionally involved.
 He instead suggests that she should help Pauline accept her situation, rather than fight it.